someengineering/resoto.com/blog/2022/09-15-unified-data-model/index.md

 The example I presented might be a bit artificial, but it shows the problem that you face when you want to get data out of your cloud infrastructure: You need to deeply understand each service's data model and how to get to the data.
 To select or combine data from different services, you need to use the same abstraction level and the same units of measurement.

 Resoto collects data from different services and different cloud providers.
 We could have made our life easy and just collected the data as the cloud provider provides - but we decided against it to make your life easier.
 While Resoto makes all the data available that the cloud provider provides for every service, it also abstracts and unifies it simultaneously.
-The first basic building block I want to present is the `Resource` abstraction:
+The first basic building block I want to present is the `resource` abstraction:

 ![Resource](./img/resource.svg)

 Every resource that Resoto collects provides this set of properties.
 A resource is of a specific `kind` and provides this information as property.
 A resource `kind` could be something like `aws_ec2_instance` or `aws_sqs_queue`.
 The `id` is a synthetic property created by Resoto as a globally unique identifier across providers.
 Resoto tries its best to retrieve the `name` from the underlying resource.
 If the resource does not provide a name, Resoto will look for a tag named `Name` and use the value if defined.
 Most cloud providers allow attaching arbitrary information to resources as key-value pairs.
 This information is also provided for every resource called `tags`.

 There are three attributes that you can define for every resource: when has it been created (`ctime`), when has it been modified (`mtime`), and when has it been accessed the last time (`atime`).
 Resoto makes sure to transform available properties to one base unit, the ISO 8601 time string in the UTC timezone.
 Of course, this information is not always available for every resource.
 Either Resoto can map a meaningful value to the attribute, or it tries to get the data from other systems.
 For the time of creation, the default is mapping an existing property, as we have seen for the EC2 instances and SQS queues.
 If this information is unavailable, Resoto will remember the time it has seen the resource for the first time and uses it as `ctime`.
 By default, Resoto scrapes your infrastructure every hour, so this might be a sane fallback value.

 If there is no meaningful access or modification time, it might be possible to retrieve this information elsewhere.
 AWS, for example, provides time series data via the CloudWatch service.
 Resoto can use this data to provide meaningful values for the `atime` and `mtime` attributes for specific resources.
 Let's take AWS RDS databases or EC2 volumes as an example, where we can retrieve meaningful values for the `atime` and `mtime` attributes.
 The process of retrieving and merging the data is fully transparent to the user since it happens during collection time.
 You can access, filter, and sort the data as you like.

 While `ctime`, `mtime` and `atime` are timestamps, you often want to display and query by duration.
 This is where `age`, `last_update` and `last_access` come into play.
 Those properties are calculated from the timestamp attributes and are displayed as human-readable durations.
 The same is true for searching those properties, which is possible in the same human-readable format, like: `14d`, `1h30m`, `23s`.